ryankinnard/Camp-Finder/README.md

   Authorization:
   <ul>
     <li>Must be logged in to comment and create campgrounds</li>
-    <li>Only users who created campground can edit that campground</li>
+    <li>Only users who created campground can edit/delete that campground</li>
     <li>Users can only edit/delete their own comments</li>
   </ul>
   </li>